Bayesian Calibration for Activity Based Models: Bayesian Model Formulation

 \subsection{Parallelization}

-Traditional Bayesian optimization algorithms are sequential in nature~\citep{jones_efficient_1998}; however, several recent approaches address the problem of for parallel evaluations~\citep{wu_parallel_2016,hutchison_parallel_2013,desautels_parallelizing_2014,shah_parallel_2015,wang_parallel_2016} using High Performance Computing (HPC).
-When simulation runs take hours or days, "batching" of samples become critical to optimization efforts.
+Traditional Bayesian optimization algorithms are sequential in nature~\cite{jones_efficient_1998}; however, when high-dimensional simulation runs take hours or days, maximizing the number of samples become critical to optimization efforts.
+Several recent approaches address the problem of limited calibration times through parallel evaluations~\cite{wu_parallel_2016,hutchison_parallel_2013,desautels_parallelizing_2014,shah_parallel_2015,wang_parallel_2016} using High Performance Computing (HPC).

-We developed a computational framework that consists of an HPC master controller program which coordinates worker units to run codes across multiple processors concurrently; the result being a larger set of unknown inputs to be evaluated in an acceptable time frame.
-For this optimization framework, the controller must also interact with a model exploration program for its queue of untested input sets, as shown in Figure \ref{fig:HPC}.
+We incorporate this parallel approach into our computational framework by adding a HPC master controller program to coordinate worker units which run codes across multiple processors concurrently; the result being a larger set of recommended samples within the same limited time frame.
+Note that, for this optimization framework, the controller must also interact with a model exploration program for its queue of untested input sets, as shown in Figure \ref{fig:HPC}.

 In direct consequence of parallelism, BO must also be adjusted to recommend multiple samples.
-A natural approach may seem to be simply choosing the top $c$ candidates of the acquisition function.
-However, the problem with such an approach lies in the assumption that the top set of points depict unique sections of the search space and are not clustered together.
+A natural approach may seem to be simply choosing the top $c$ candidates of the acquisition function $a(\theta)$.
+However, the problem of that approach lies in the assumption that the top set of points depict unique sections of the search space and are not clustered together.
+This assumption is false.
 It is not uncommon that, when a new portion of the search space is deemed worth exploring, many of the candidates in that region will contain a large acquisition value, as they all are deemed equally valuable for learning the area's structure.

-Instead, the expected information gained from evaluating a selected candidate in the batch can be leveraged when deciding the next option.
-In this approach, the posterior distribution is updated with a pseudo-sample created from the predicted mean for the chosen candidate.
-The expected "information gain" prevents additional candidates from clustering; the predicted posterior mean for a candidate is taken as the "simulated" value and the posterior distribution for all other candidates are updated before another candidate is chosen.
+Instead, the expected information gained from evaluating a selected candidate within a batch of size $n_{b}$ can be leveraged when deciding the next option.
+In this approach, the posterior distribution is updated with a pseudo-sample $\hat{\mathcal{L}}$ created from the predicted mean $\mu$ for the chosen candidate $\theta^{(N+1)_i,~i=1,\ldots,n_{b}}$.
+This expected `'information gain'' now prevents additional candidates from clustering; the posterior distribution is updated before for all subsequent candidates in the batch are chosen.